Login

 Toxicity and Safety

-Safety is a crucial aspect when working with chemical precursors.
-Boron trichloride is classified as a toxic and corrosive substance, posing inhalation risks.
-In contrast, triethylamine is considered less hazardous, with an OSHA Permissible Exposure Limit (PEL) of 25 ppm, while BCl3 toxic limit is around 1 ppm.
-These data points are sourced from the Occupational Safety and Health Administration.
+When handling chemical precursors, safety remains paramount.
+Boron trichloride is classified as a toxic and corrosive material that poses inhalation risks.
+In comparison, triethylamine is less hazardous, with an OSHA Permissible Exposure Limit (PEL) of 25 ppm, while the toxic threshold for BCl3 sits around 1 ppm.
+These statistics are sourced from the Occupational Safety and Health Administration.

 Applications in Industry